 Led by Joy Suder (attorney) and Matt Kahler (Douglas County Juvenile Court Judge), the focus of this sub-committee is to identify ways to streamline the process for youth and families while involved with the Juvenile Justice System.
 Their goals include: moving cases through the Juvenile Justice system in a more efficient manner, reducing the length of time a youth is in custody, and increasing the use of non-secure programs for youth.

 The Data sub-committee chair is Commissioner Chris Rodgers (Douglas County Board of Commissioners).
 The data group is responsible for the collection and dissemination of appropriate information to assist in understanding “who” is being housed in the Douglas County Youth Center (DCYC) and to identify areas needing improvement.
 The data group is responsible for following performance throughout the system.
 The data group makes sure to analyze statistical information to determine “how” decisions affect race/ethnicity and gender in the Juvenile Justice system.

 Theresa Goaley (KVC) and Melissa Schaffer (Region 6) are responsible for leading this sub-committee.
 The ATD committee has developed a continuum of care in Douglas County and is responsible for expanding programs that allow Probation to work with youth in a non-secure setting (preferably in their homes).
 This group is also responsible for identifying needs for additional ATD’s in Douglas County based on the Data provided by the Data Committee.
 ATD also attempts to utilize and create new ATD’s, which are culturally competent to ensure successful service delivery.

-Chaired by LaDonna Jones-Dunlap (Urban League), the goal of this sub-committee is to assist in developing strategies that will reduce racial disparities at all points in the Juvenile Justice System.
+Co-chaired by LaDonna Jones-Dunlap (Urban League of Nebraska) and Rodney Evans (Metro Area Youth Services), the goal of this sub-committee is to assist in developing strategies that will reduce racial disparities at all points in the Juvenile Justice System.
 The RED committee reviews and analyzes data that is “drilled down” to show statistics specific to youth of color and makes recommendations for services/programs that are culturally competent and in the community where the youth/family resides.